 Talk with your physician about what type of exercise program is right for your particular situation.
 As with any exercise program, if you experience dizziness or lightheadedness, chest pain or visual changes while exercising, you should stop immediately and contact your doctor.

 Pulmonary Fibrosis and Exercise

 Under the supervision of a pulmonologist, patients with pulmonary fibrosis should exercise.
 With exercise, the lungs will work at maximum efficiency, and exercise enables the heart and other muscles to do more with the oxygen available to them.
 Many people find participating in pulmonary rehabilitation helpful as well.
 Once they learn how to exercise properly and safely, they feel ready to try exercising on their own.
 In combination with exercise, staying on top of your pulmonary fibrosis treatments is important.
 Work with your doctor to develop the best pulmonary fibrosis treatment plan for you.
-Some people have noticed improvements in their quality of life after stem cell treatment.
-If you or a loved one has pulmonary fibrosis or another chronic lung condition, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+Some people have noticed improvements in their quality of life after cellular therapy.
+If you or a loved one has pulmonary fibrosis or another chronic lung condition, the Lung Health Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.